Door County 101

 All of the villages are on harbors and have marinas and waterfront parks.
 From Egg Harbor, itís seven miles to Fish Creek, which has even more shops on its south end.

-Peninsula State Park separates Fish Creek from Ephraim, the only town in Wisconsin where you canít buy a glass of wine with dinner ó itís been dry since its founding in 1853.
-Ephraim has a New England feel, with a row of white-frame hotels that face the harbor, a favorite spot to stroll and watch the sunset.
+Peninsula State Park separates Fish Creek from Ephraim.
+This town has a New England feel, with a row of white-frame hotels that face the harbor, a favorite spot to stroll and watch the sunset.

 The hill between Ephraim and Sister Bay is lined with tourist businesses.
 Sister Bay has the peninsula's longest public beach and waterfront park and a Piggly Wiggly supermarket and shops on the hill above the harbor.

-waterfront park, across from Al Johnson's Restaurant, famous for the
+Its waterfront park is across from Al Johnson's Restaurant, famous for the

 goats grazing on its sod roof.